treforevans/torchMDO/README.md

 # torchMDAO
-Library of optimizers and tools to perform multidiciplinary design optimization in PyTorch with analytical gradients.
+Multidisciplinary design optimization made fast with PyTorch and modern automatic differentiation.

+At its heart, torchMDAO is a library of optimizers and tools that allow you to build out large-scale model to assess a design in PyTorch (with its Numpy-like syntax) and to optimize the design extremely quickly by taking advantage of the automatic differentiation capabilities provided by PyTorch.

 - [torchMDAO](#torchmdao)
   - [Installation](#installation)